mfreiholz/mfreiholz.github.io/content/posts/worldwind-with-geoserver-and-geowebcache.md

 - *Tile Caching* -> *Gridsets* \
 Click *Create a copy* of the *EPSG:4326* Gridset
-- Remove all levels except the first one from the *Tile Matrix Set* and paste `0.0703125` into the *Pixel Size* column.
+- Remove all levels except the first one from the *Tile Matrix Set* and paste `0.140625` into the *Pixel Size* column.
 This is the horizontal resolution, which the above HTTP Response of the WMS contains.
 - Clicking on *Add zoom level* will now automatically set the correct *Pixel* size for the next zoom level.
 It might be useful to add ~15-22 zoom levels.

-In addition to the *Tile Matrix Set*, it is required to use set the *Tile-width and -height* to **512**.
+In addition to the *Tile Matrix Set*, it is required to set the *Tile-width and -height* to **512**.
 This seems to be the default tile-size requested from WorldWind (most other applications use 256x256 px).

 ### 2. Add Gridset To Layer